Banana Bread Cookies That Taste Like Home in Every Bite

 There’s a certain moment every home cook knows well: a few overripe bananas sitting on the counter, too soft for snacking but too precious to throw away.
 That’s usually when banana bread comes to mind.
 But sometimes, you want something faster, smaller, and a little more snackable.
 That’s where Banana Bread Cookies come in.

-This recipe was born out of convenience and comfort.
+This recipe was born out of ease and comfort.
 You’ve got ripe bananas, a short window of time, and a craving for something homemade.
 Instead of pulling out a loaf pan and waiting an hour, you mix up a soft batter, scoop it onto a baking sheet, and let the oven do the rest.

 These cookies don’t try to be crisp or fancy.
 They’re soft, cake-like, and comforting, just like banana bread fresh from the oven.
 They’re the kind of cookies that disappear quietly, one by one, with a cup of coffee or a glass of milk nearby.